Tree-formed Verification Data for Trusted Platforms: A Useful Convention

 In many cases, the hash tree stored in the SML will be incomplete, i.e., contain empty leaves and inner nodes.
 In the continuous measurement process, such nodes, with value denoted \nil, are treated procedurally by the operations $M$ and $V$ (see Section~\ref{sec:compl-tree-form}) which means that right \nil siblings are ignored.
 This happens in lines~\ref{ln:M} and~\ref{ln:shifta} of Algorithm~\ref{alg:tree-form} for intermediate stages of tree formation, and in line~\ref{ln:shiftb} of Algorithm~\ref{alg:tree-clean} at completion of the tree after the last measurement.

 Generally, i.e., transgressing the restrictions of a standard TPM, it may be useful to assume that \nil is a two-sided unit for the operation \ex, i.e.,

-This convention manifests rule (d) of Section~\ref{sec:tree-traversal}.
+This convention is in accordance with the rule for validation of node configuration Fig.\ref{fig:nodeclasstamper}~(d).
 It is a re-interpretation of the usual extend operation and can also be used to eliminate the operations $M$ and $V$ in the algorithms' formulations.
 Namely, $M$ and $V$ can be replaced by a reset of a register $V$ to \nil followed by the operation $V\gets V\ex m$, respectively $V\gets V\ex V'$.

 For the implementation of this convention, we may assume that \nil is to be represented as an additional flag of PCR registers, and the inputs and output of \ex.
 For a PCR, the \nil flag is set by a particular reset command.
 When \nil is encountered as the input of an extend operation to a PCR, then logic of the TSS, or a TPM modification, may prevent execution of the hash operation (\ref{eq:extend}) and write to the PCR directly.